thierrymoudiki/thierrymoudiki.github.io/_posts/2025-12-07-ARIMA-Pricing.md

 comments: true
 ---

 In quantitative finance, pricing derivatives often requires working under a **risk-neutral measure** (Q) rather than the real-world **physical measure** (P).
-While the Girsanov theorem provides a theoretical framework for this change of measure, practical implementation can be challenging—especially for complex models like stochastic volatility with jumps.
+While the Girsanov theorem provides a theoretical framework for this change of measure, practical implementation can be challenging—especially for complex models like stochastic volatility with jumps (SVJD).

 This blog post demonstrates a **semi-parametric approach** that bridges classical time series modeling with risk-neutral pricing.
 We'll show how to:

 1. **Simulate** stock price paths under three different models (GBM, SVJD, Heston) using the physical measure
 2. **Extract** the risk premium using ARIMA modeling
 3. **Transform** physical paths to risk-neutral paths through residual resampling
 4. **Price** European options under the risk-neutral measure

 ## Models Compared

 - **Geometric Brownian Motion (GBM)**: The classic Black-Scholes model with constant volatility
 - **Stochastic Volatility Jump Diffusion (SVJD)**: Incorporates both stochastic volatility and price jumps
 - **Heston Model**: Stochastic volatility without jumps (a special case of SVJD)

 ## Methodological Approach